JohnLCaron/rlauxe/README.md

 See SHANGRLA Section 3.2.

-So polling vs comparision is all in the assorter function.
+Note that polling vs comparison audits differ only in the assorter function.

 ### Missing Ballots (aka phantoms-to-evil zombies))